Which place is cheaper, Roanoke or Charlottesville?

 Which city should you visit?
-Read on to compare the prices of travel for Charlottesville and Roanoke.
+Read on to compare the activities as well as the prices of travel for Charlottesville and Roanoke.
 We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
-Then, you can figure out if either of these two places are accessible based on your travel budget.
+Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.

 Located in central Virginia, Charlottesville is a little university town steeped in history and culture.
 Home to Thomas Jefferson, much of the town's architecture is heavily influenced by his hand, while the people scene is full of activities, dining, and entertainment.
 Many visitors are drawn to the area for the University of Virginia, the Historic Downtown Mall, plus many quaint vineyards and farms in the surrounding countryside.

 Roanoke is a charming city located in the western region of the U.S. state of Virginia.
 Sometimes called the "Star City of the South" or the "Magic City," Roanoke lies in the scenic Roanoke Valley with Mill Mountain as a local icon, topped with a lighted 100-foot star.
 The city itself is home to many museums and opportunities for shopping, dining, and entertainment.